Our Level 2 Cruising course is a three-day course run in our own or a member’s keelboat.

 Approximately two thirds of the time is on the water/practical, and one third theory.

 We run YNZ (Yachting New Zealand) courses YNZ Level1 seamanship and YNZ Level2 seamanship; RYA (Royal Yachting Association) is the British equivalent of YNZ.
 Both are endorsed and recognised internationally by the sailing governing body ‘World Sailing’.

 Provided you pass the course (most do) you will get a YNZ certificate which is Internationally recognised by World Sailing.

 Most of the prep work will be done during the week night planning session.
 If you want to checking the weather forecast and tides can help.

 After a Level 2 course you will have all the information you need to skipper a boat safely yourself.
 We still do recommend you gain more experience and confidence as a crew before doing any long trips as a skipper.

 We have a lots of frequent and cruising regattas at the club and we can help place you on a RNZYS member’s boat.
 We can also help you if you are looking to purchase your own yacht.

 Yes!
-In fact if you sign up to a course you are already a member as the course includes three months membership to the RNZYS which allows you to use all the facilities at the club.
+In fact if you sign up to a course you are already a member as the course includes one month membership to the RNZYS which allows you to use all the facilities at the club.
 After three months you can decide if you wish to carry on the membership, which we strongly encourage you to do.
 As well as sailing, the RNZYS offers great dining in the member’s bars and quarterdeck restaurant, rooms for meetings, fantastic social functions, family events, use of Lidgard house at Kawau island and it is an all round great club.